-In 2023, the ECW fund approved \$114.5 million in funding for four new MYRPs to be implemented in Afghanistan, Myanmar, South Sudan, and Uganda .
+In 2023, ECW approved \$114.5 million in funding for four new MYRPs to be implemented in Afghanistan, Myanmar, South Sudan, and Uganda.
 This brings the total number of countries supported by MYRPs in 2023 to 26, with funding committed through 74 grants.